MontiCore/EmbeddedMontiArc/README.md

 * **Reparameterize(pdf="normal")**

-  Must be used inorder to model VAEs, $\beta$-VAEs and Conditional VAEs.
+  Must be used inorder to model VAEs, β-VAEs and Conditional VAEs.
 Applies the Reparameterization Trick and samples a Code from the approximating Distribution.

   * **pdf** ({"normal"}, optional, default="normal"):
     * normal: Takes in 2 Datastreams and applies the Reparameterization Trick for a normal distribution.